Shawnntaun/pyarel/Readme.txt

     * Change log *
     **************

+    v 0.0.0.4
+    dunno yet

+        1) Overview
+            A) Currently sticking with possibly overly-complicated formatting

+        2) New Mechanics
+            A) Ranged Weapons
+                - Implemented ranged weapon and ammo system for the player
+                    - Need to implement this for enemies

+        3) Bug Fixes
+            A) Context Tips
+                - Corrected issue with kicking and door-closing context tips
+            B) Interactions
+                - Small fixes to kicking mechanics checks
+                - Fixed and optimized gold throwing

     v 0.0.0.3
     4/27/18

         1) Overview
-            A)Decided it was a good idea to start a change long.
+            A) Decided it was a good idea to start a change long.
                 - Started a change log
                 - Started possibly overly-complicated formatting for said change log.